 However, Virtual desktop infrastructure (VDI) is a kind of desktop virtualization.
 This data center technology provides hosted desktops to remote users.

 Now, this may also spark confusion between a VDI and VM.
 Virtual machines (VMs) are the technology consisting of software machines that power VDI.
 These machines are created by dividing a physical server into virtual servers using a hypervisor or server virtualization.
 VMs are used for various applications, such as running virtual desktops in VDI environments.

 In Virtual Desktop Infrastructure (VDI), a Virtual Machine Monitor (VMM) or hypervisor is the software that partitions servers into various VMs and runs them.
 These machines, in turn, host several virtual desktops that users can access remotely from their computers.

 Furthermore, users connect their desktops to these VMs via a connection broker – a software gateway between the server and users.
 This software decides who can connect to which VM in a data center.

 - All virtual desktops are hosted in a centralized server in a data center.
 And each VM is allocated some hardware resources in connection to the server and has an operating system image.

-- To continue accessing a virtual desktop, a strong network connection between the user and server is necessary.
+- A strong network connection between the user and server is necessary to continue accessing a virtual desktop.
 In the backend, the hypervisor manages and creates VMs to cover each VDI environment.
 The connection broker allocates suitable virtual desktops from the centralized pool to the clients.